OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

-  - Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+  - Not covered yet in ISO/IEC standards.
 TODO: covered anywhere else?

 - **#FILTERSENSITIVEMODELOUTPUT** (runtime appsec).
 Actively censor sensitive data by detecting it when possible (e.g. phone number)

   Links to standards:

-  - Not covered yet in ISO/IEC standards - probably part of ongoing 27090/27091 work.
+  - Not covered yet in ISO/IEC standards.
 TODO: covered anywhere else?

 ### 2.2.2.
 Model inversion and Membership inference